 However, Nadir Afonso was also an architect and worked with people like Le Corbusier and Óscar Niemeyer, among others.

-This 60-hectare area joins perfectly together nature and biodiversity.
-At this park, one of the best and more complete parks in northern Portugal, you’ll have the opportunity to admire Beça river that flows alongside the park and go for a hike through the beautiful trails and paths while you enjoy the surrounding nature.
+This 60-hectare area joins nature and biodiversity perfectly together.
+At this park, one of the best and more complete parks in Northern Portugal, you’ll have the opportunity to admire Beça river, that flows alongside the park, and go for a hike through the beautiful trails and paths while you enjoy the surrounding nature.

 Apart from that, at this park you’ll find a huge variety of fauna and flora and, if you love to fish, know that you can also find here a Park for Recreational Fishing, a unique place where you can relax and enjoy each moment.

-After having spent some pleasant time in the town and in Boticas Parque, it was time to continue our itinerary in the interior north of Portugal – next stop, the beautiful town of Montalegre.
+After having spent some pleasant time in the town and in Boticas Parque, it was time to continue my itinerary in the countryside of Northern Portugal – next stop, the beautiful town of Montalegre.

-When we got to Montalegre, we realized that it was another beautiful town, just 9 km away from Galicia, in Spain, and 10 km away from the wonderful Peneda-Gerês National Park.
+When I got to Montalegre, I realised that it was another beautiful town, just 9 km away from Galicia, in Spain, and 10 km away from the wonderful Peneda-Gerês National Park.

-When we planned this weekend, one of the places we wanted to visit was the castle of Montalegre.
-However, we soon came to the conclusion that there was much more to see, such as the beautiful streets in the historic centre and the medieval church just a few metres away from the castle.
+When I planned this weekend, one of the places I wanted to visit was the castle of Montalegre.
+However, I soon came to the conclusion that there was much more to see, such as the beautiful streets in the historic centre and the medieval church just a few metres away from the castle.

 Before you leave Montalegre, you can enjoy a walk in the streets of the historic centre and, if you have time, you can also visit the Ecomuseu de Barroso – Espaço Padre Fontes; apart from that, take the opportunity to admire and relax for a moment in the beautiful Parque do Rio Cávado (Cávado River Park).